CHINESE NEW YEAR 2015 (The Year of the Sheep)

 CROSS-BOUNDARY PASSENGER TRAFFIC ARRANGEMENTS

-An estimated 8.5 million passengers will pass through Hong Kong's sea, land and air control points during the upcoming Lunar New Year festive period.
-About 75% will pass through land boundary control points during this period.
-The number of outbound passengers using land boundary control points is expected to reach its peak on 17th February while the inbound traffic is expected to be at its heaviest on 22nd February.
+It is estimated that around 7.88 million passengers will pass through Hong Kong's sea, land and air control points during the Lunar New Year festive period (from February 17th to 25th), representing an increase of about 7.7 per cent over the corresponding period last year.
+Among them, about 72.4 per cent or around 5.70 million passengers will pass through land boundary control points.
+The number of outbound passengers using land boundary control points will reach its peak on February 17th (Tuesday) with around 362,000 passengers departing Hong Kong, while the number of inbound passengers will be at its highest on February 22nd (Sunday) with around 432,000 passengers arriving in Hong Kong.

-Cross-boundary passengers are reminded to bring along their identity cards and valid travel documents when they travel to the Mainland.
-Hong Kong residents should check the validity of their Home Visit Permits, in particular residents under the age of 18 whose Home Visit Permits are valid for three years from the date of issue.
-Non-permanent Hong Kong residents should bring along their valid smart identity card as well as their Document of Identity for Visa Purposes or other valid travel document.
+For travellers making their journeys to the Mainland, the Immigration Department reminds them to carry their proof of identity and valid travel documents for crossing the boundary.
+Hong Kong residents should also check the validity of their Home Visit Permits.
+Non-permanent residents must carry their valid smart identity card as well as their Document of Identity for Visa Purposes or valid travel document.

-Those in the process of having their identity cards replaced who are holding an acknowledgement receipt, or children under 11 years old who hold Hong Kong identity cards, should carry a valid travel document or Re-entry Permit for travel.
+Holders of the acknowledgement receipt issued due to reported loss or replacement of their Hong Kong identity cards, or children under 11 years old who hold Hong Kong identity cards, should carry a valid travel document or Re-entry Permit.

-All post offices will be closed from February 19th to 21st 2015, with the exception of the General Post Office at Connaught Place, Central and Airport Post Office, which will open on February 20th and 21st.
+All post offices will be closed on the first four days of Chinese New Year from February 19th to 22nd 2015, with the exception of the General Post Office at Connaught Place, Central and Airport Post Office, which will open from February 20th to 22nd.
 The business hours of these two post offices will be from 9am to 5pm and 8am to 5pm respectively.

 PUBLIC PARKS AND PLAYGROUNDS